Judgment is Not Dharma

 Judgment is a tricky thing for us to acknowledge.
 In November 2015, Phakchok Rinpoche taught at Ka-Nying Shedrub Ling Monastery.
-A major point of his teaching was on how we need to understand our minds.
-Rinpoche explained that Dharma means knowing our own minds.
-Don’t think you can know and transform your mind by studying books!
-We need to study our own mind to transform our own mind.
+A major point of his teaching was on how we can begin to understand our minds.
+Dharma means knowing our own minds.
+And Rinpoche says we don’t know and transform our minds by studying books!
+Instead, we will help ourselves more when we study our own minds and thereby know to transform our own minds.

-As beginners it is good to be in a quiet calm place.
-Then observe the mind.
-See how it is spinning like crazy.
+As beginners, we have more success when we watch our minds in a quiet calm place.
+The peaceful surroundings help us to have some space to observe our minds.
+See how thoughts spin like crazy.
 When we try to rest, our mind goes off chasing after a thought.
-This is proof that we cannot control our thoughts.
-We like, we dislike.
+This agitation provides proof that we cannot control our thoughts.
+Watch how we vacillate.
+We like, then we dislike.
 But, we are not in control.
 Rinpoche says that stress and anger are much easier to change.
 But judgment is much harder for us to eradicate.
 Why?
 Because we don’t see the situation, the problem.

-Dharma practice means seeing the problem as it is.
+Dharma practice means clearly seeing the situation.
 We acknowledge our judging minds.
-We need to see that we don’t give space to ourselves or to others.
+We start to see that we don’t give space to ourselves or others.
 And when we judge, we always think we are right!
 Rinpoche tells us that we are very brave to want to see this.
-Now we need to make the journey.
+Now we have the tools to make the journey toward freedom.
 The result of that journey depends on us.